 Many cultures, across many thousands of years, have used rebuses to share information, from the ancient Egyptians through the ancient Chinese, and even in medieval Europe.
 To see how you can decipher rebuses, check out this site featuring early American letters.
 With a friend, or on your own, try to figure out what each rebus represents.

 Now think of a rebus that can represent something in your life.
+One way to think about this - the EMOJI!
+Many times, we use EMOJIs to represent words, ideas, or expressions when we text or write.
 Insert it into a comic strip or a story or a report you can share with someone else.
 Ask the reader if he or she knows what the rebus represents, and whether it's a more powerful way to share the idea than the written word itself.

 More than 200,000 African American servicemen fought in the Civil War.
 Following the war, many went on to fight with one of the all-African-American infantry and cavalry units.
 Native American people called these black soldiers "Buffalo Soldiers," perhaps because of their endurance (like a buffalo moving across the prairie), or because of the texture of their hair, or even because of the thick fur coats they wore during the brutal winter months.

 During the first years of Reconstruction, the African American people faced considerable racial discrimination and prejudice, but it wasn't built into actual laws until around 1877.
-Then, gradually, state-by-state, laws started to pass that directly eroded African American rights.
+Then, state-by-state, laws were gradually passed that directly eroded African American rights previously promised and implemented.

-When Oklahoma became a state, some of the first laws the legislature passed were discriminatory Jim Crow laws.
-It's very possible that Bass Reeves never would have had the success he did if he'd had to work under the restrictive state laws.
+However, in the Territories (lands that were not yet states), African Americans were able to enjoy greater freedom and rights.
+For example, Judge Isaac Parker not only hired Bass Reeves but also approximately 40 African American deputy U.S. Marshals during his 20 years on the bench.
+Unfortunately, when Oklahoma became a state in 1907 some of the first legislation passed was the discriminatory Jim Crow laws.
+It's very possible that Bass Reeves never would have had the success he did if he had to work under the restrictive state laws.